rodrigozan/sms-mobizen/README.md

 Make sure to replace `apiKey`, `apiServer`, `apiVersion`, and `format` with your specific Mobizen values.

-## Configuration

-Before using the service, make sure to properly configure environment variables or configuration constants in your project as needed.

 ## Contributions

 Contributions are welcome!
 If you find any issues or want to improve this package, feel free to open an issue or submit a pull request on GitHub.